yeapjs/yeap/README.md

 It's possible to use `YourComponent.defaultProps` to set the default props of the component.

 The component can be take 2 arguments, the attributes and the child nodes.
 When an attribute is in the `reactiveAttributes` array, it became a reactor.
+In the attributes, you can find `ref`, is the html element.